Ningxiang: History

 In 2017, Ningxiang was upgraded to a county-level city.

 Administrative division

-According to the result on adjustment of township-level administrative divisions of Ningxiang county on November 19, 2015, Fengmuqiao township and Xieleqiao town merged to Huitang town, Nantianping township merged to Batang town, Zhuliangqiao township merged to Shuangjiangkou town, Ningxiang county has 4 townships, 21 towns and 4 subdistricts under its jurisdiction.
+According to the result on adjustment of township-level administrative divisions of Ningxiang county on November 19, 2015, Fengmuqiao township and Xieleqiao town merged to Huitang town, Nantianping township merged to Batang town, and Zhuliangqiao township merged to Shuangjiangkou town.
+Ningxiang county has 4 townships, 21 towns and 4 subdistricts under its jurisdiction.